ravendb/ravendb/docker/readme.md

 - `-BindTcpPort [port]` - default `38888` - the port number on which RavenDB Server listens for TCP connections exposed on the container

-- `-AllowAnonymousUserToAccessTheServer` - HERE BE DRAGONS - allows everybody to access RavenDB server
+- `-AuthenticationDisabled` - HERE BE DRAGONS - disable authentication for RavenDB server

 - `-RemoveOnExit` - removes container when the main process exits